Choosing the Right Type of Web Hosting

 How can you figure out the difference between the various types of web hosting plans and determine which is right for you?

-We’ve got a simple guide to lead your way.
+We’ve got a simple and maybe even relaxing guide to help you decide.

 You can choose from 5 main types of web hosting